-White House Faces Deadline Monday To Provide Proof That Obama Wiretapped Trump
+Trump Administration Asks For More Time To Provide Proof That Obama Wiretapped Trump

 Lewis added, "As part of that practice, neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
 Any suggestion otherwise is simply false."

-The morning after Trump made his claim, Principal Deputy Press Secretary Sarah Sanders was asked about it on ABC's This Week; here's what she said: "Look, I think he is going off of information that he's saying that has led him to believe that this is a very real potential."
+The morning after Trump made his claim, principal deputy press secretary Sarah Huckabee Sanders was asked about it on ABC's This Week; here's what she said: "Look, I think he is going off of information that he's saying that has led him to believe that this is a very real potential."